 Lifestyle DNA testing is not based on general guidelines but personalised recommendations.

 A Lifestyle DNA test is suitable for anyone who wants to improve their health, nutrition, sports performance, and lifestyle.
 Because our genes do not change ,the information you receive in the personalised report is valuable for a lifetime.

 That is why Lifestyle DNA tests are perfect for anyone who wants to:

 Lifestyle DNA tests are intended for health-conscious individuals regardless of age, gender, weight, height, and physical activity, as the recommendations take into consideration all those aspects.

 With a Lifestyle DNA test, you can:

 Our genes are certainly an important factor, but genetic predispositions represent only one of the possible outcomes.
 Our environment and personal lifestyle (physical exercise, nutrition, sleep, stress) interact with our genes and influence our bodies.
-That is why it is so important to know what works in our favour and what doesn't and build a lifestyle which will contribute to long-term health and well-being.
+That is why it is so important to know what works in our favour and what doesn't and build a lifestyle that will will contribute to long-term health and wellbeing.

 A Lifestyle DNA test is a manual to understanding your body.
 It analyses genetic variants that are determined at birth and affect, for instance; your micronutrient needs (vitamins and minerals) and your response to macronutrients (fats, carbohydrates), metabolism of caffeine and alcohol, skin elasticity, the preferred type of sports activity, etc. A genetic test is beneficial for anyone who wants to adjust their lifestyle to their inherent needs.